 Though Tatangelo didn’t win with some of the songs she sang in Sanremo, these still helped the singer gain fame.
 “Il mio amico” of the 2008 contest is one of her most popular.
 It was #2 in the Italian charts and became certified Platinum.

 Tatangelo is still active.
-She released her latest single, “Guapo,” back in 2020.
-Views for the music video on YouTube have now reached over 11 million.
+She released her latest single, “Sangria,” back in 2021.
+Views for the music video on YouTube have now reached almost a million.

 Hailing from Trieste, our next singer is one of the few Italian artists to write and record music in English.
 Elisa had big dreams from a very tender age.
 Inspired by famous singers like Björk and Aretha Franklin, she started writing songs at 11 years and was soon appearing on TV.